Harassment, Intimidation, And Bullying

-John Hansen is the district Affirmative Action Officer/Title IX Coordinator.
-He can be contacted at 834 Seashore Road, Cape May, NJ 08204 or by phone at 884-9400.
+Patricia Ryan is the district Affirmative Action Officer/Title IX Coordinator.
+She can be contacted at 905 Seashore Road, Cape May, NJ 08204 or by phone at 884-9400.
 The district's Comprehensive Equity Plan including the grievance procedure are on file in the Business Office.
 In accordance with NJAC 6A:7 and Title IX of the Education Amendments of 1972, pertinent information is available upon request.

 Debra Keeler is the Officer for Section 504 of the Rehabilitation Act of 1973.
 She can be contacted at 905 Seashore Road, Cape May, NJ 08204 or by phone at 884-9400.
 Section 504 plans for the district and due process for disabled students are on file in the Child Study Team Office.
 Pertinent information is available upon request.

 Discriminatory Harassment — Identification and Response (35 minutes)